-Undesirable effects may be minimised by using the lowest effective dose for the shortest duration necessary to control symptoms (see section Posology and method of administration, and GI and cardiovascular risks below).
+Undesirable effects may be minimised by using the lowest effective dose for the shortest duration necessary to control symptoms (see section 4.2, and GI and cardiovascular risks below).
+As with other NSAIDs, ibuprofen may mask the signs of infection.